Front Structure Crash and Occupant Safety

 This seminar is suitable for vehicle development engineers, who are new in the area of front crash and responsible for the front restraint system design, or project managers who are responsible for the topics related to front crash impact, and those who would like to gain a deeper understanding of the front restraint system development.

-- Overview of basic laws and application to restraint system
+- Basic laws and application to restraint system and structure design

 - Front dummy injury criterion: Terminology, injury risk curve, overview of occupant loading, occupant protection criteria